Comparison Between WatchMon 4 and WatchMonPlus

 Why would I choose a WatchMonPlus (WM5 or WM7)?

-- Suitable for OEM batteries such as Tesla, Fiat, Chevy etc.
+- Suitable for OEM batteries such as Tesla, Nissan Leaf, Fiat, Chevy Volt etc

-- Suitable LTO batteries therefore requiring wider voltage range
+- Suitable LTO batteries therefore allowing wider voltage range

 - Able to be used for most popular Lithium cells

 - With MultiMon MM8 can be used in multi-string parallel or higher voltages in series.

 - Better value with the same functionality as WM4

 - All in one solution with fewer things to go wrong.